reframejs/reframe/readme.md

 In the Node.js ecosystem, big monoliths don't survive.
-Node.js is a rapidly evolving ecosystem while big monoliths have historically shown to be incapable of adapting to new technologies.
+Node.js is a rapidly evolving ecosystem while big monoliths have proven incapable of adapting to new technologies.

 Instead of being a big monolith,
 Reframe is based on do-one-thing-do-it-well tools.